 I’ve been watering (and no, so far there’s no shortage of water in our aquifer, knock wood) the peach tree and the pecan tree, and the fruit is looking good.

 The pines, at least from a distance, look as dead as the pronouncement from a friend who knows things about trees and plants.
 But if you look closely, the trees have a secret.
 When stressed, as they are in extreme drought conditions, they seem to go into a kind of survival mode.
 First, they dropped almost two-thirds of their needles.
-New needle clusters normally would be sprouting fromsign of life the ends of the branches , but even with the constant, 24/7 drip I’ve got going to our two pines, the tree’s not sending water to the extremities.
+New needle clusters normally would be sprouting from the ends of the branches , but even with the constant, 24/7 drip I’ve got going to our two pines, the tree’s not sending water to the extremities.
 But it is using the water!
 A few weeks ago, I noticed these little green needle clusters start showing up on the branches closer to the ground.
 As time passed more have begun to sprout, and on higher branches, too.

 What seems to be happening, and I couldn’t find quite what I was looking for on Google, is the tree has gone dormant at the top, and the extremities, but it is keeping itself alive by pushing out enough green to keep transpiration happening.